 - 10 cooperative programs with other Colleges & Seminaries

-Undergraduate students are also a priority at GIAL!
-Our College of International Studies offers Junior and Senior level courses for a BA with a major in International Service and minors in Linguistics, World Arts, or Cross-cultural Service.
+Undergraduate students are also a priority at Dallas International!
+The College of International Studies offers a BA with a major in International Service and minors in Linguistics, World Arts, Cross-cultural Service, and TESOL.

-Other schools are also partnering with GIAL to offer their students some of the benefits of the specialized training we offer.
-The offerings vary from a college requiring a semester at GIAL to complete a linguistics minor to a prestigious seminary offering a dual degree program.
+Other schools are also partnering with Dallas International to offer their students some of the benefits of the specialized training we offer.
+The offerings vary from a college requiring a semester at Dallas International to complete a linguistics minor to a prestigious seminary offering a dual degree program.
 Visit our Degrees & Programs page to learn more.

-“One of the greatest blessings of working on the field has been having the excellent practical training acquired from GIAL.
+“One of the greatest blessings of working on the field has been having the excellent practical training acquired from Dallas International.
 One encouraging word the Choates would like to give current students is to give themselves time to get settled in the field.
-For us it took about 18 months.
+For us, it took about 18 months.
 Only then were we able to go back and reboot so to speak, all the training we had received and could start the challenging and rewarding task of language and culture learning.”

-Aaron Choate ’08 (Aaron & his wife, Joanna, work in the Solomon Islands with the Lavukal people)
+Aaron & his wife, Joanna, work in the Solomon Islands with the Lavukal people.

 - 300+ Language communities

 Our alumni are impacting communities around the world!
 They are translators, linguists, literacy workers, language surveyors, Scripture engagement consultants, ethnomusicologists, and cross-cultural workers in a variety of fields.
-They have used their GIAL training to serve with over 60 organizations in 75 different countries around the world.
+They have used their Dallas International training to serve with over 65 organizations in more than 80 different countries around the world.

-“As a faculty member, I think of my former students with immense pride and joy because of their commitment, capability and depth.
-GIAL alumni are in high demand as advisors, trainers and leaders because they are already familiar with both real practical field issues and scholarly thinking in their domains.
-I would be glad to work with any GIAL alum that I know.”
+“As a faculty member, I think of my former students with immense pride and joy because of their commitment, capability, and depth.
+Dallas International alumni are in high demand as advisors, trainers, and leaders because they are already familiar with both real practical field issues and scholarly thinking in their domains.
+I would be glad to work with any Dallas International alum that I know.”

-The mission of the Graduate Institute of Applied Linguistics, as an institution of higher education, is to provide training and research opportunities leading to degrees in applied linguistics, culture studies, and development of languages.
+The mission of Dallas International University, as an institution of higher education, is to provide training and research opportunities leading to degrees in applied linguistics, culture studies, and development of languages.

-In fulfilling its mission, GIAL considers the following to be important ingredients:
+In fulfilling its mission, Dallas International considers the following to be important ingredients:

-- Graduates of GIAL degree programs will have acquired skills to learn another language and culture effectively.
+- Graduates of Dallas International degree programs will have acquired skills to learn another language and culture effectively.

-- Graduates of GIAL degree programs will be equipped to participate with ethnic and linguistic communities in the accomplishment of language and culture related goals.
+- Graduates of Dallas International degree programs will be equipped to participate with ethnic and linguistic communities in the accomplishment of language and culture related goals.

-- Graduates of GIAL degree programs will have basic skills necessary to pass on knowledge and skills they have learned at GIAL to others in a cross-cultural environment.
+- Graduates of Dallas International degree programs will have the basic skills necessary to pass on knowledge and skills they have learned at Dallas International to others in a cross-cultural environment.

-Students who complete GIAL graduate programs will have attained a level of professional competence at the graduate level, allowing them to participate actively in scholarly activity and/or professional service in their area of study.
+Students who complete Dallas International graduate programs will have attained a level of professional competence at the graduate level, allowing them to participate actively in scholarly activity and/or professional service in their area of study.

-The Graduate Institute of Applied Linguistics (GIAL) is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award Baccalaureate and Masters Degrees.
+Dallas International University (Dallas International) is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and master’s degrees.